hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_parse.md

 Because duplicates mean error in my case, they should not be there.

 [9:33:00](#tDxgPs8k4wfmspixJ3t5g_x3PJSXCdRU34JoCQBGaQE) <GiuseppeChillemi (GiuseppeChillemi)>:
-hiiamboris: don't agree with him or I will delete your repositories and backups! Ì†ΩÌ∏ë
+hiiamboris: don't agree with him or I will delete your repositories and backups! üòë

 [12:48:39](#ognOB2GwA5vMe232ILknTSFYSICb3MCocCMFgVec-7E) <ldci (Fran√ßois Jouen)>:
 The spirit of Red and Rebol is to keep the code simple and find simple solutions to complicated problems.